 Communities face lots of problems and need all the help they can get.
-Community Development is a major that prepares students how to help these communities by teaching them how to understand the general composition of communities.
+Community Development is a major that prepares students on how to help these communities by teaching them how to understand their general composition.
 Students earning a degree in Community Development will learn:

 - to identify needs and resources in the community